 Do you know a real life hero?

-Honoring Our Heroes is a writing contest designed to encourage students to discover “real life” heroes.
-The creators of the program wanted students to redefine the heroes they saw portrayed in the media — cartoon characters, professional athletes, rock stars, etc. — and instead recognize the true heroes in their lives.
-Our real heroes are grandparents, parents, siblings, doctors, policemen, soldiers, teachers, and anyone else that has made a real and positive impact on a student’s life
+Honoring Our Heroes is a writing contest designed to encourage students to discover real-life heroes.
+The creators of the program wanted students to redefine the heroes they saw portrayed in the media — cartoon characters, professional athletes, rock stars — and instead recognize the true heroes in their lives.
+Our real heroes are grandparents, parents, siblings, doctors, police, soldiers, teachers and anyone else that has made a real and positive impact on a student’s life

 Theme: EVERYDAY HEROES: THE POWER OF ONE

 Select a real life hero who has made a difference and who has shown one or more of the following characteristics: generosity, trust, persistence, dedication, leadership, creativity, caring, bravery, imagination, service, generosity, courage, or compassion.
 Describe how this hero has impacted your life directly or indirectly.
-This must be someone that the student knows personally and not a public figure like Steve Jobs or Lebron James.
+This must be someone that the student knows personally and not a public figure like Taylor Swift or Stephen Curry.

 Judging: Entries will be judged on the student’s ability to articulate the qualities of the hero and to describe the manner in which the hero affected the student’s life, either directly or indirectly.
-Each Local PTA will judge its own entries and submit one entry per grade level to the county level competition.
+The PTA will judge East Side's entries and submit one entry per grade level to the county level competition.